httprunner/httprunner/README.md

 - Inherit all powerful features of [`Requests`][requests], just have fun to handle HTTP in human way.
 - Define testcases in YAML or JSON format in concise and elegant manner.
 - Supports `function`/`variable`/`extract`/`validate` mechanisms to create full test scenarios.
+- With `debugtalk.py` plugin, module functions can be auto-discovered in recursive upward directories.
 - Testcases can be run in diverse ways, with single testset, multiple testsets, or entire project folder.
 - Test report is concise and clear, with detailed log records.
 See [`PyUnitReport`][PyUnitReport].
 - Perfect combination with [Jenkins][Jenkins], running continuous integration test and production environment monitoring.
 Send mail notification with [`jenkins-mail-py`][jenkins-mail-py].